-This famous spot in the Casco Antiguo (the older part of Cádiz is within the remnants of the city walls and is commonly referred to as the Old Town) it is an old school restaurant and tapas bar (the name means house of Lard!).
+This famous spot in the Casco Antiguo (the older part of Cádiz is within the remnants of the city walls and is commonly referred to as the Old Town) is an old-school restaurant and tapas bar (the name means house of Lard!).

 You can also try:

 Fritos (crisp chunks of spicy pork belly)

 Slices of longaniza Picante (spicy sausage)

 Jamón Ibérico de Bellota (the back leg of the Ibérico pig)

 Paletilla de Ibérico (the front leg of the Ibérico pig)

 Very fresh boquerones en vinagre (anchovies in vinegar)

 They are best accompanied by a caña of Cruzcampo (a small, draft beer) or one of the famous, local, fino or manzanilla sherries, from bodegas such as Barbadillo, Tio Pepe, Lustau, La Gitana, Valdespino and Pedro Domecq.

 The front bar is always very busy, filled with a cacophony of local sounds